 I was born in Bangalore, India.
 My father, a very faithful devotee of Lord Ganesha observed significant vratas (religious obligation) before my birth.
 Hence my name also follows the Lord’s.
 My grandfather’s views were against the caste system that prevailed in India during his time and hence as an act of rebellion against the system he decided to drop the surname of ‘Shetty’ from the family lineage.

 I was born in a family, which based its values on strong ideals, morals and philosophies from the Vedas, Bhagavad Gita and Upanishads.
 My grandparents and parents gave utmost importance to spiritual merit.
 As a very young child, I was surrounded by esoteric literature, mythology and Vedanta philosophy.
 My grandfather read me stories from the sacred scriptures like Mahabharatha, Ramayana, and other Puranas on a daily basis.
 At age 10, my father admitted me to the Vivekananda balaka sangha, as a result, a big part of teen-age years revolved around being involved in an institute that specializes in teachings of Swami Vivekananda and Sri Ramakrishna Paramahamsa.
 At age 16, I was initiated into Kriya Yoga meditation as part of the Ananda Ashram in Bangalore, which I even practice to this date.
 Although I come from a religious household and was involved in philosophical pursuits from a very young age, the harsh realities of my childhood and the financial struggles my parents had to bear tilted my reality towards atheism for almost a decade.
 At this stage, I decided to focus intensely on academia.
 I completed my B.Eng. degree in Electronics and Communication from Bangalore.
 At age 22, I moved to the UK and finished my MSc in Electronics Design at the University of Glasgow.
-I am currently residing in Stockholm, Sweden and close to completing my Ph.D. in Semiconductor Physics and Nanotechnology.
+At age 24, I moved to Stockholm, Sweden and completed my Ph.D. in Micro and Nanoelectronics.
+Currently, I am residing in Belgium and work as a R&D Scientist at a multi-national company.

 Love for esoteric sciences: